tylerreichle/mario_js/README.md

 ## Technologies Used

-Super Mario Bros JS was build using the following technologies:
+Mario JS was build using the following technologies:

 - Vanilla JavaScript used for overall game structure and logic.